 Parents of Prodigals, This is what I want to say to you:

 Even though we may not be walking with God the way you want us to or the way you think we should, He still watches over us, He still loves us and cares for us and He still has His eye on us and His hand on our shoulder and He will still use us, just like He used me in the middle of my mess.
 Love us THROUGH this time and don’t use church or God as way of discipline or scorn.
 Please don’t look at us as an embarrassment to you or your walk with the Lord.
 The first place we need to feel welcomed and valued is home and the second place is the church.
 If you present a home full of love and church full of grace we will come back.
 It may not be in your timing but we will return.
 You can love us without condoning our lifestyle in the same way the Holy Spirit will convict us without condemning us.

 My Stunningly Strong Story So Far:

 I’m a work in progress.
 I’m starting new and although I haven’t been faithful to HIM, He has ALWAYS been faithful to me.
-Even though I may have failed my parents and myself He reassures me that he is proud of that and me he loves me unconditionally.
+Even though I may have failed He reassures me that He is proud of that and me he loves me unconditionally.